arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ## Tracking changes

- It might seem like **making** changes and **documenting** them are two different things, but the entire point of version control is to document every change you make.

- Just like any system that can help back-up or save your work, Git will only be helpful if you use it.
-In this section we will first teach you
+Just like any system that can help back-up or save your work, Git will be most helpful if you use it regularly as you work.
+In this section we will teach you

  - **how** to make a record of your changes,